 RMAN Expired vs Obsolete Backups

-Two terms that are very important when it comes to RMAN backups validation: expired backups and obsolete backups.
+Two terms that are very important when it comes to RMAN backups validation they are

 We can run RMAN crosscheck command to check if backup files exists at OS level or not.
 If the backup files are not found, RMAN will mark it as EXPIRED.